thwinter2/DevOps/README.md

 ### Screencast

-Here is a link to the screencast demonstrating our implementation for this milestone: TODO
+Here is a link to the screencast demonstrating our implementation for this milestone: https://drive.google.com/file/d/1a2_ua63exgYSTw8thK730EMH2PE94JEx/view?usp=sharing

 ### Automatically configure a Jenkins server (anmcgill)